TeamMGE/MicrobialGenomicsCourse/_episodes/10-SNPphylo.md

 ## Visualization of phylogenetic trees

-We will be using [Dendroscope](http://dendroscope.org/) to view the phylogenetic tree established from the core SNPs.
-Dendroscope is a tree viewer which allows to edit the trees and zoom in and out.
+We will be using [iTOL](https://itol.embl.de/) to view the phylogenetic tree established from the core SNPs. iTOL is a tree viewer which allows to display, annotate and management of phylogenetic and other trees, especially very large tree.
+First, download the core_snps.newick file to your own computer, then go to [iTOL](https://itol.embl.de/) and upload your tree.
+Do play around with the different tree visualization options ('MODE') until you find a clear clustering.

-> ## Challenge: Which isolates are related based on core SNPs??
+> ## Challenge: Which isolates are related based on core SNPs?
 >
-> Open Dendroscope on your own computer, go to File>Open and choose core_snps.newick
 > Try to make three groups out of the 7 isolates.
 >
 > > ## Solution